rabbitholegg/quest-protocol/README.md

 ---

 ## Deployment
+checkout from sha `ea60f723fadfb5f02edad862f56072c0c972cfc2` (to get the same contract code for the factory and receipt conctracts and hence address) then run:
 `yarn hardhat deploy --network network_name` where network_name is one of `goerli`, `mainnet`, `optimism` `yarn hardhat --network goerli etherscan-verify --api-key etherscan_api_key`

+use sha `sha fbc3c0fb7fdf13713314b996fa20a2551f9d591e` for the quest terminal key.

 ## Upgrading